 The Global Data Barometer maps the extent to which data is governed, shared, and used for the public good.
 It focuses on transversal issues of sustainable development, inclusion, gender and diversity, and emerging AI practices.

-For the 2021 edition, we will evaluate levels of proactive transparency in the areas of: Agriculture, Climate Action, Company Ownership, COVID-19, Crime and Justice, Education, Energy, Extractives, Gender Equity and Inclusion, Geodata, Health, Land, Migration, Political Integrity, Procurement, Public Finance, Telecommunications, Tourism and Leisure, Transportation.
+For the 2021 edition, we will evaluate levels of proactive transparency in the areas of: Climate Action, Company Ownership, Health and COVID-19, Land, Political Integrity, Public Procurement, and Public Finance.

 The Barometer is organised around four pillars: data governance, data capabilities, data availability, and data use and impact, based on a collaboratively designed survey.